smailio/our-tomatoes/README.md

     - disable blinking
     - custom alarm
 - on mobile send notification when screen is off
+- put all chilling following together
+- add break indication on OtherGuyPage
 ## DONE
 - layout
 - add sound alarm on end of my own timer